EastEnders Christmas 2019 spoilers - Sharon and Keanu baby reveal and Linda's in danger

 It’s the most wonderful time of the year – unless you live in Walford in which case it’s probably the total opposite.
 Yes, EastEnders at Christmas is a tradition of high drama, explosive showdowns and game-changing plot twists fans wait 12 months for.

-With the 2019 soap festive season almost upon us the storylines set to be in the spotlight for the all-important Yuletide period are boiling up nicely like a pan of sprouts, so allow RadioTimes.com to tease and tantalise the treats we currently know the show has under the tree to satisfy fans hoping for the usual carnage.
+As the 2019 soap festive season approaches the storylines set to be in the spotlight for the all-important Yuletide period are boiling up nicely like a pan of sprouts, so allow RadioTimes.com to tease and tantalise the treats under the tree that will satisfy fans hoping for the usual carnage.
 You won’t be disappointed…

 Sheanu explodes